sarahman/laravel-activitylog-with-pivots/README.md

 }
 ```

-and that's it, enjoy.
+and that's it; enjoy!

-## New eloquent events
+## New Eloquent Events

-You can check all eloquent events here: (https://laravel.com/docs/master/eloquent#events)
+You can check all the Eloquent events here: (https://laravel.com/docs/master/eloquent#events)

-Pivot based new events are:
+The following Pivot based events functionality is customized:

 ```
 pivotAttached, pivotDetached, pivotUpdated
 ```

 The activity log is also stored while these pivot events will be occurred.
+You may check the other Pivot events [here](https://github.com/fico7489/laravel-pivot#new-eloquent-events).

-## License
+## Licence

 MIT